COVID19 has its epicenter in the second-largest economy, sending out shockwaves across the globe.

-The fast-spreading coronavirus has the potential to drag the world into a recession, with pre-existing slowdowns in economies big (Japan, Germany), growing (China, India) and small (Southeast Asian countries), compounding their woes.
+The fast-spreading coronavirus has the potential to drag the world into a recession, with pre-existing slowdowns in economies big (Japan, Germany), growing (China, India), and small (Southeast Asian countries), compounding their woes.

 COVID-19 stands for Corona Virus Disease 2019.

-Not only has China sealed off Wuhan from the rest of the country, but residential lockdowns, workplace shutdowns and limited movements have covered 760 million of its people, more than half its population, outside of Wuhan, according to a New York Times estimate.
+Not only has China sealed off Wuhan from the rest of the country, but residential lockdowns, workplace shutdowns, and limited movements have covered 760 million of its people, more than half its population, outside of Wuhan, according to a New York Times estimate.
 A concerted social control exercise deploying a huge number of party workers and volunteers has kicked in.
-But the virus is proving to be formidable foe.
+But the virus is proving to be a formidable foe.

 With its origin still unknown, the potent Covid-19 virus could result in a pandemic as South Korea has reported a jump in infection and most of the other countries are yet to see it abate.

 The sectors of retail, tourism, transportation including aviation, and logistics have been the most affected.

 The lockdown and social control in a large part of China have caused labor shortages, making it difficult for those factories still open to function.
 In the stricken provinces, factories have been roped in to reconfigure their production lines to produce face masks, disinfectants, and other medical supplies that may prevent contamination and spread of the coronavirus.

 The trade between China and India is worth $87 billion, of which we import goods worth $70 billion from China.
 It includes everything from electric components and machines, medical instruments and pharma raw materials, vehicles and auto parts, iron and steel components to nuclear machinery.